enzokro/merlins-mirror/README.md

 Thanks to recent progress in Stable Diffusions models and hardware acceleration, it is now possible to generate images in real-time.

 We build on this to create Merlin's Mirror: a live art installation that transforms the world in front of you.
-The installation has been hosted at the following locations in NYC:
+It's been hosted at the following places in NYC:
 - Merlin's Place
 - Telos Haus

 The first versions of Merlin's Mirror were not real-time.
 They ran at about 1 frame per second, with a ~3 second lag from our movements to the live video.
 This latest version, `mirror_ai`, is fully real-time.

 People have really enjoyed Merlin's Mirror.
 There are other projects in a similar spirit, but I had the good fortune of hosting this at smaller, fun events where many folks knew each other.
-This is quite different from a typical, more impersonal museum or gallery setup.
+This felt quite different from a typical, more impersonal museum or gallery setup.
 People were collaborating on the prompts, asking their friends to join, and having fun trying to break the model.

 ## Accessible Merlin